zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingserversendingreply-method.md

 ## <a name="parameters"></a>Parameter
  `pCookie`
- [in] Ein Zeiger auf eine GUID, die mit dem Wert im bereitgestellten entspricht [ICorProfilerCallback:: RemotingClientReceivingReply](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingclientreceivingreply-method.md) unter diesen Bedingungen:
+ [in] A pointer to a GUID that will correspond with the value provided in [ICorProfilerCallback::RemotingClientReceivingReply](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingclientreceivingreply-method.md) under these conditions:

-- Remoting-GUID-Cookies sind aktiv.
+- Remoting GUID cookies are active.

-- Der Kanal ist erfolgreich, bei der Übermittlung der Nachricht.
+- The channel succeeds in transmitting the message.

-- GUID-Cookies sind bei der clientseitigen aktiv.
+- GUID cookies are active on the client-side process.

- Dies ermöglicht die einfache Kopplung der Remotingaufrufe und die Erstellung einer logischen Aufrufliste.
+ This allows easy pairing of remoting calls and the creation of a logical call stack.

  `fIsAsync`
- [in] Ein Wert, `true` , wenn der Aufruf asynchron; andernfalls ist `false`.
+ [in] A value that is `true` if the call is asynchronous; otherwise, `false`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h